 Using Essential Oils for Labour and Birth

 Using essential oils during your labour can be a wonderful way to support what your body is doing in a gentle and holistic way.
-If you are new to the idea of essential oils, please read my earlier post about why using essential oils is safe and beneficial.
 During birth there is truly a lot going on, at every level : physically, emotionally, mentally and even spiritually.
 I love essential oils because they help on each level and give the body, mind and spirit tools to help regain balance.
 There are two main ways to use essential oils in labour : Keep Reading

 Sometimes this question of what to wear in labor comes up in my hypnobirthing class.
 I often suggest that women watch to see what women wore in the videos – hospital gowns, bra tops, towels, big t-shirts, bath robes, nothing at all, or whatever appeals at the time… And when I think back on my own three labours, I realized that I wore all of the clothing on the above list at various times.
 Keep Reading